Data Governance Policy: Examples, Templates & How to Write One

 Maintaining documentation on each underlying process and data element — including term definitions, usage, and technical metadata — will keep teams in check as they are managing data assets and ensure data accuracy is preserved.

-How to write a data governance policy document
+How do you write a data governance policy document?

 When drafting a data governance policy document, it’s important to keep your audience and your goals in mind.
 What do you hope to accomplish with your policy?
 How does it benefit both the individual and the organization as a whole?
 Will your teams respond better to a long-winded document, or one that gets to the point?